How Much Does Website Hosting Cost in 2022?

 Most content management systems provide free, starter options to choose from.
 WordPress also offers its own directory filled with themes for all kinds of different website types.

-However, if you want to add some unique design features, consider going with a paid option.
-These typically come with developer support and regular updates, ensuring that the theme will always function correctly.
+However, if you want to add some unique design features, consider a paid option.
+These typically come with developer support and regular updates, ensuring that the theme always functions correctly.

 For WooCommerce users, the extensions can range from free of charge up to $249.
 However, most cost under $49.

 The same goes for using an online website builder such as Zyro.
-To enable features like abandoned cart recovery and multi-channel selling, you need to upgrade to the eCommerce+ plan, costing $21.99/month.
+To enable features like abandoned cart recovery and product filters, you’ll need to upgrade to the eCommerce+ plan, costing $15.90/month.

 Whether you’re advertising your products and services through social media, email, or search engines, you will need specialized tools to streamline your efforts.